-The Policy also requires that the key audit partner is changed at least every five years so that no person shall be engaged in an audit of AFT for more than five consecutive years.
-AFT engaged a new audit firm in February 2018 and in accordance with this Policy and the NZX Listing Rules will rotate to a new audit partner for the year to 31 March 2023
+The Policy also requires that the key audit partner be changed at least every five years so that no person shall be engaged in an audit of AFT for more than five consecutive years.
+AFT engaged a new audit firm in February 2018 and in accordance with this Policy and in accordance with NZX Listing Rule 2.13.3 has rotated to a new audit partner for the year to 31 March 2023.